botingw/rulebook-ai/README.md

 4.  **Optimize Token Usage:** Rules are organized to leverage platform-specific loading mechanisms (where available) to minimize unnecessary token consumption.
 5.  **Latest Compatibility:** Designed and tested with recent versions of the supported AI assistants.

-## Leveraging Your AI's Enhanced Brain: Example Interactions

-Once Rulebook-AI is set up with a chosen rule set (in `project_rules/`) and the memory bank (in `memory/`), you can interact with your AI coding assistant much more effectively.
-Here are a few crucial examples of how to leverage this enhanced context and guidance.
-Remember to use your AI assistant's specific syntax for referencing files (e.g., `@filename` in Cursor or Copilot).

-1.  **Maintain Project Structure & Planning:**
-    *   **Goal:** Use the AI to help keep your project documentation and task lists up-to-date.
-    *   **Example Prompt (in your AI chat):**
-        ```
-        Based on section 3.2 of @memory/docs/product_requirement_docs.md, create three new tasks in @memory/tasks/tasks_plan.md for the upcoming 'User Profile Redesign' feature.
-For each task, include a brief description, assign it a unique ID, and estimate its priority (High/Medium/Low).
-        ```
-    *   **Why this is important:** This demonstrates the AI actively participating in project management by updating the "memory bank" itself.
-It ensures your planning documents stay synchronized with insights derived from foundational requirements, turning the AI into a proactive assistant beyond just code generation.
-2.  **Retrieve Context-Specific Information Instantly:**
-    *   **Goal:** Quickly access key project details without manually searching through documents.
-    *   **Example Prompt (in your AI chat):**
-        ```
-        What is the current status of task 'API-003' as listed in @memory/tasks/tasks_plan.md?
-Also, remind me which database technology we decided on according to @memory/docs/architecture.md.
-        ```
-    *   **Why this is important:** This highlights the power of the "persistent memory bank."
-The AI acts as a knowledgeable team member, capable of quickly recalling specific project decisions, technical details, and task statuses, significantly improving your workflow efficiency.
-3.  **Implement Features with Deep Context & Guided Workflow:**
-    *   **Goal:** Guide the AI to develop code by following defined procedures and referencing precise project context.
-    *   **Example Prompt (in your AI chat):**
-        ```
-        Using the workflow defined in @project_rules/implement.md, please develop the `updateUserProfile` function.
-The detailed requirements for this function are specified under the 'User Profile Update' task in @memory/tasks/active_context.md.
-Ensure the implementation aligns with the API design guidelines found in @memory/docs/technical.md.
-        ```
-    *   **Why this is important:** This is the core development loop where Rulebook-AI shines.
-It shows the AI leveraging both the *procedural rules* (how to approach implementation, from `project_rules/
-`) and the rich *contextual memory* (what to implement and its surrounding technical landscape, from `memory/ `).
-This leads to more accurate, consistent, and context-aware code generation, reducing rework and improving quality.

-These examples illustrate how providing structured rules and a persistent memory bank allows for more sophisticated and productive interactions with your AI coding assistant.
-Experiment with referencing different files from your `project_rules/
-` and `memory/
-` directories to best suit your workflow.

 ## Quickstart: Using this Template for AI Coding

 This template repository serves as the central source for master rule sets.
 To use these rules in your own projects, you'll utilize the `src/rulebook_ai/cli.py` script (or rulebook-ai command with 'pip install -e .') provided within *this* repository.